 Quick Start

 Get up and running with ShedBoxAI in just a few minutes.
-This guide will walk you through creating your first data processing pipeline.
+This guide will walk you through creating your first AI-powered data processing pipeline with simple YAML configuration.

 Overview